CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 # Intro and Motivation

 Many teams find themselves outgrowing Node.js and TypeScript on the backend when building systems of consequence.
-In particular, TypeScript of course helps at dev and build time, but of course it's just JavaScript at runtime with all of its pitfalls and potential issues due to the lack of a strong static type system.
+In particular, TypeScript helps at dev and build time, but of course it's just JavaScript at runtime with all of its pitfalls and potential issues due to the lack of a strong static type system.

 Teams will often consider alternatives such as:

 - Go
 - Java
 - Kotlin
+- Scala
 - Rust (?!?)

 But many teams end up overlooking .NET and C#, even though both TypeScript and C# are designed by [Anders Hejlsberg](https://en.wikipedia.org/wiki/Anders_Hejlsberg) of Microsoft.
 Because of this lineage and the long influence of C# on JavaScript and vice versa, C# and TypeScript have actually been converging over the last decade.

 In fact, C# is probably the most natural choice for teams that are already adept at TypeScript because the languages share so much in common.

-Many developers, engineering managers, and CTOs may have come across C# and .NET *Framework* at some point in their career, but haven't looked at it since Microsoft pivoted to the open source .NET Core initiative (that yielded the numbered .NET versions).
-Today's .NET is very different from .NET Framework of the 2000's.
+Many developers, engineering managers, and CTOs may have come across C# and .***NET Framework*** at some point in their career, but haven't looked at it since Microsoft pivoted to the open source ***.NET Core*** initiative (that yielded the open source, numbered .NET versions).
+Today's .NET is very different from *.NET Framework* of the 2000's.

 ![Image comparing JS/TS/C#](../assets/js-ts-csharp.png)